-For most of the last eight years, I’ve worked as a bike messenger in New York City.
+For most of the last eight years, I’ve been a bike messenger in New York City.

 I ran lights, ate shit, made a lot of wrong turns.

-But the thing about wrong turns is you only know you’ve made them when it’s too late.
+But the thing about wrong turns is you only know after you’ve made them.

-And after some time, I came to and realized all I’d been doing was that: making wrong turns.
+And after a while, I realized all I’d been doing was that: making wrong turns.
 Riding in circles.
-Gazing up at buildings and wondering “What if?”
+Looking up at buildings and wondering “What if?”

-So I quit everything and left for the suburbs, where I holed up in my childhood room and decided that to make up for a life of folly, I’d start another by writing.
+So I quit everything and left for the suburbs, where I holed up in my childhood room and decided that to make up for a life spent lost, I’d start another by writing.

 And writing and writing.